thomaswcole/thomaswcole.github.io/_posts/2025-03-28-estimating-covariance-matrices.md

 ### **Introduction**

 We're back again for another post in this year long series, which as of this month is now 1/4th complete.
-Again, you can catch up on the most recent post [here](https://thomaswcole.github.io/posts/risk-measures/), and find the others in the monthly folder [here].
+Again, you can catch up on the most recent post [here](https://thomaswcole.github.io/posts/risk-measures/), and find the others in the monthly folder [here](https://thomaswcole.github.io/categories/monthly/).

 In this post we'll be looking at covariance matrix estimation - the problems that are commonly encountered and also some well known solutions to this.
 Near the end, we'll look at how better estimation can lead to more robust results in traditional mean-variance optimization problems.